ND & VD: the KPIs every brand needs to master | Sidely

 November 13, 2023 - 5 min reading

-Like all brands that have opted to sell in supermarkets, you need to analyze the performance of your listing policy.
-Two indicators can help you do this: the numerical distribution rate (ND), and the value distribution rate (VD).
+If you sell your products in supermarkets, you need to regularly analyze the performance of your listing policy.
+Two performance indicators can help you do this: numerical distribution rate (DN) and value distribution rate (DV).

 Numerical distribution: definition and calculation